Hrid Majharey: Legacy

 In 2015, the Oxford, Cambridge and RSA Examinations Board included Hrid Majharey in "Additional References - World/International Adaptations of Othello" for the "Heroes and Villains - Othello" section of an A-Level drama and theatre course.
-Other international movies on the syllabus included A Double Life (USA, 1947), All Night Long (UK, 1962), Catch My Soul (USA, 1974), O (USA, 2001), Omkara (India, 2006), among others.

 Shakespearean experts consider Hrid Majharey to be a major film from India that has deftly handled the Shakespearean themes, and have included the movie in their list of Top 10 film adaptations of Shakespeare's works since 1949.
 In their own words, "Over the years, Indian cinema has taken his unforgettable characters and resurrected them, making sure that the Shakespearean dynasty multiplies by the dozen.
 The ten faces we’ve chosen are pukka Shakespeare-wallahs.
 They have the Bard’s blood flowing through their veins.
-Together, they just prove one thing – when anything from Stratford gets stratified in India, the result is always A-one."
-The list also includes films such as Ganasundari Katha (1949), Angoor (1982), Kannaki (2001), and Maqbool (2003), among others.
+Together, they just prove one thing – when anything from Stratford gets stratified in India, the result is always A-one.".

 The film was the focus of the "Bengali Shakespeares" segment in an international conference titled "Indian Shakespeares on Screen," which was held in London by the British Film Institute and The University of London in April 2016 to mark 400 years after the Bard's death.

 Vidura Magazine, which is published by Press Institute of India, featured Hrid Majharey in its October–December 2016 edition, three years after its theatrical release.